christina-ml/capstone-app/frontend/src/Components/learn/questions.md

     Why are cryptocurrency prices so volatile?
     Who is Satoshi Nakamoto?
 Why are they important?
     What is a bull or bear market?
+    How does cryptocurrency work?
+    How are cryptocurrencies created?

 About Bitcoin
     What is Bitcoin?